git-pull/website/code_explorer/django-vs-flask-2017.rst

 quick wins with Django.

 As of 2017, I am partial to using Django.
-In the past, I was intensely devoted to Flask and SQLAlchemy, due to their documentation and pythonics.
+In the past, I was intensely devoted to Flask and SQLAlchemy due to its API documentation and pythonics.

 Django
 ======